john1234brown/john1234brown/README.md

  ### john1234brown23@gmail.com
  ### discord john1234brown
- ### I have signal messaging app as well but you will have to contact me on discord first and I'll give that out there.

 <!---
 john1234brown/john1234brown is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.